alcheByte/ToolWatchCodingExercise/README.md

 1) How could we protect against sensetive information being accidently written to the logs?

 2) How could our library encourage us to store our logs in a way to make them more searchable?
+Answer- By saving discrete data that we wish to search on or adding metadata, depending on datastore.

 3) How could we support different retention policies for logs based on log level?
+Answer- Saving the log level as a searchable data field would facilitate having a periodic process find and delete entries fitting the retiention policy for the associated log level.

 ## Think about future maintainers